At PGG Wrightson Seeds we pride ourselves on are highly experienced staff. Get familiar with our technical specialists below

 Kyle has a broad knowledge of varying parts of agriculture.
 He grew up on a sheep and beef farm in Gore, studied a Bachelor of Science in Agriculture at Massey and whilst studying worked on a dairy farm.

 When not at work Kyle enjoys snowboarding, diving and fishing.

-Emma Bell started working with PGG Wrightson Seeds in 2014 as the Northern North Island Sales Agronomist, but since the start of 2016 has taken on a new role as a Product Specialist.
+Emma Wright started working with PGG Wrightson Seeds in 2014 as the Northern North Island Sales Agronomist, but since the start of 2016 has taken on a new role as a Product Specialist.